 It is intended that the reverse stock split should constitute a "recapitalization" for U.S. federal income tax purposes.
 Assuming the reverse stock split qualifies as a "recapitalization" for U.S. federal income tax purposes, then, except as described below with respect to cash received in lieu of fractional shares, a stockholder should not recognize gain or loss as a result of the reverse stock split.
-A stockholder's aggregate tax basis in the shares of the Common Stock received pursuant to the reverse stock split should equal the stockholder's aggregate tax basis in the shares of the Common Stock received below the reverse stock split should equal the stockholder's aggregate tax basis in the shares of the Common Stock received below basis that is allocated to any fractional share of our Common Stock), and such stockholder's holding period in the shares of the Common Stock received should include the holding period of the shares of the Common Stock surrendered.
-Treasury regulations promulgated under the Code provide detailed rules for allocating the tax basis and holding period of shares of Common Stock surrendered pursuant to the reverse stock split to shares of Common Stock received pursuant to the reverse stock split.
-Stockholders holding shares of Common Stock that were acquired on different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.
+A stockholder's aggregate tax basis in the shares of the Common Stock received pursuant to the reverse stock split should equal the stockholder's aggregate tax basis in the shares of the Common Stock surrendered (excluding any portion of such basis that is allocated to any fractional share of our Common Stock), and such stockholder's holding period in the shares of the Common Stock received should include the holding period of the shares of the Common Stock surrendered.
+Treasury regulations promulgated under the Code provide detailed rules for allocating the tax basis and holding period of shares of Common Stock surrendered pursuant to the reverse stock split to shares of Common Stock received pursuant to the reverse stock split to shares of Common Stock that were acquired on different dates and at different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.